Valentine Browne, 5th Earl of Kenmare

-Valentine Charles Browne, 5th Earl of Kenmare (1 December 1860 – 14 November 1941), styled Viscount Castlerosse from 1871 to 1905, was an Irish peer who served in the Senate of Southern Ireland, and was Lord Lieutenant of Kerry.
+Valentine Charles Browne, 5th Earl of Kenmare CVO (1 December 1860 – 14 November 1941), styled Viscount Castlerosse from 1871 to 1905, was an Irish peer who served in the Senate of Southern Ireland in 1921, and was Lord Lieutenant of Kerry.

-Public life
+Early life

+He was the son of Valentine Browne, 4th Earl of Kenmare and Gertrude Thynne.
+His elder sister, Lady Margaret Theodora May Catherine Browne, married Greville Charles Douglas, and his younger brother, Hon.
+Cecil Augustine Browne, died unmarried.
+Neither of his siblings had children.

+His paternal grandparents were Thomas Browne, 3rd Earl of Kenmare and Catherine O'Callaghan (a daughter of Edmond O'Callaghan).
+His maternal grandparents were the Rev. Lord Charles Thynne, Canon of Canterbury (a son of the 2nd Marquess of Bath), and Harriet Frances Bagot (a daughter of Rt.
+Rev. Hon.
+Richard Bagot).

+Career

 Lord Castlerosse was a lieutenant of 4th (Militia) Battalion, Worcestershire and Sherwood Foresters.
 He was appointed Master of the Horse to the Lord Lieutenant of Ireland (a position in the Viceregal household) in January 1903, and served as such until his succession as Earl of Kenmare in 1905.

 As Earl of Kenmare he was a peer of the realm and though he was a Roman Catholic, he was also a unionist, which was uncommon at the time for Roman Catholics.
 He sat in the House of Lords as a member of the Irish Unionist Alliance.
 He also was a member of the Senate of Southern Ireland in 1921, but did not attend.

-Browne took an active part in the military, becoming colonel of Royal Munster Fusiliers, and King's Regiment (Liverpool).
+Lord Kenmare took an active part in the military.
+He was lieutenant-colonel in command of the 4th (Militia) Battalion of the Royal Munster Fusiliers (previously the Kerry Militia) from 1896 to December 1902, when he retired and took over from his father as Honorary Colonel of the regiment.
+He was also a colonel of the King's Regiment (Liverpool).

-He married Elizabeth Baring, daughter of Baron Revelstoke.
-His daughter, Lady Dorothy Margaret, married Lord Edward Arthur Grosvenor, youngest son of The 1st Duke of Westminster.
-He was succeeded by his son, Valentine Browne, 6th Earl of Kenmare.
+Personal life

+On 26 April 1887, he married Hon.
+Elizabeth Baring, the eldest daughter of Edward Baring, 1st Baron Revelstoke and Louisa Emily Charlotte Bulteel (a daughter of John Crocker Bulteel, MP, and granddaughter of the 2nd Earl Grey).
+Together, they were the parents of: